crnobog69/dotfiles/vencord/README.md

 ### Installation

-Download "vencord".
+Download "vencord.json".
 Then, open Discord and go to the "Vencord" section.
 Navigate to "Backup & Restore" and click on "Import Settings".
-Select "vencord-settings-backup-2024-06-28.json", then close Discord and restart it.
+Select "vencord.json", then close Discord and restart it.

 - Catppuccin theme [here](https://github.com/catppuccin/catppuccin).
 - Vencord [here](https://github.com/Vendicated/Vencord).